 1. Make the Account Sign-In Step Easier

-Re-entering shipping or payment information and being forced to create a new account are two issues often cited as reasons for cart abandonment.
+Re-entering shipping or payment information and being forced to create a new account are issues often cited for cart abandonment.
 This means that unexpected fees and extra steps repeatedly deter shoppers from completing their purchases and converting into paying customers.

-One way to combat this kind of abandonment is to offer fast and easy ways for shoppers to retrieve, access, and use information from previously created accounts.
+One way to combat this kind of abandonment is to offer fast and easy ways for shoppers to retrieve and access information from previously created accounts.
 One way to do this is by offering social login options for one-click sign-ins.